Updated: Oct 23

 Certainly, there remained thousands of right-thinking Germans who, although they may have shared the Nazi prejudices (as almost all White Americans participate in or tolerate the oppression of Blacks and other persons of color at some level), would never have lifted a finger to harm another human.
 Most did not.
 Most Americans will not.
 But they will sit idly on the sidelines while their neighbours and police act out their murderous impulses.

 Adolph Hitler was never accused of personally attacking any individual.
 He was never accused of sexual abuse or rape.
 Neither does history offer even a shred of evidence that Hitler himself broke any law.
-He may have coopted the Weimar Republic to consolidate all political power in himself, but that’s not the same as physical or sexual assault on another human being.
+He paid his share of taxes.
+He may have coopted the Weimar Republic to consolidate all political power in himself, but that’s not the same as tax evasion or physical or sexual assault on another human being.
 I'm not praising or even defending the Nazi leader here; just saying.

 Trump, on the other hand, has been accused not only of assault (by his own wife, no less) but of sexual assault of at least 23 women, some as young as 13.
 Steven Nachtigall, a former neighbor now a 66-year-old doctor, said he never forgot watching Trump, a ‘loudmouth bully’, jump off his bike and pummel another boy.
 He boasts having assaulted a teacher, hardly a role model for American boys, much the same as his porn star 3rd wife is hardly a role model for American girls (see www.francescorizzuto.com/post/first-lady-of-porn).

 Donald J. Trump is not another Adolph Hitler.